-Induction cooking has long been popular with professional chefs and budding cooks who aspire to be chefs from their state-of-the-art kitchens at home, and more recently they are becoming more popular with general home-maker who lives a very busy lifestyle but likes to come home and cook a quick supper in their modern kitchen.
+This type of hob has long been popular with professional chefs and budding cooks who aspire to be chefs from their state-of-the-art kitchens at home.
+Most recently they are becoming more popular with general home-maker who lives a very busy lifestyle.
+Those who like to come home and cook a quick supper in their modern kitchen.
 For example, it takes just two minutes to boil a pan of water for your pasta, as opposed to an average of eight minutes on a traditional stove top.

-Induction cooking has been around since the 1950’s but it seems to have been on a slow burner as far as popularity in the everyday home.
-Likely to be down to price and the fact that you need pans that have a magnetic field on the bottom of the pan, there is also probably a lack of understanding as to how the process works, but in the long run can safe you time and money.
+Believe it or not Induction cooking has been around since the 1950’s.
+It just seems to have been on a slow burner as far as popularity in the everyday home.
+Likely to be down to price and the fact that you need pans that have a magnetic field on the bottom of the pan.
+There is also probably a lack of understanding as to how the process works, which in the long run can safe you time and money.
 Both precious commodities when running a busy home.

-This method of induction cooking is much more efficient than gas and electric if you think about the heating processes involved.
-A gas flame is going to release lots of heat around the pan, and an electric burner emits radiant heat at any point where it’s not in direct, firm contact with the pan.
+This method of induction cooking is the most efficient form of cooking.
+Think about the heating processes involved with gas and electric.
+A gas flame is going to release lots of heat around the pan.
+An electric burner emits radiant heat at any point where it’s not in direct, firm contact with the pan.
 When heat is generated within the pan itself, as with induction, more of that heat gets to the food and not your kitchen!

 The added benefit is going to be the reduced energy consumption meaning lower bills, and a healthier environment.
 The hob doesn’t get hot and the burners turn off automatically when you remove the pan.
 They are also much easier to clean as nothing seeps into the surface.

-You may find that you already have some plans that are suitable for the surface as the popular cast-iron pots and pans that last forever are compatible with induction cooking.
+You may find that you already have some plans that are suitable for the surface.
+The popular cast-iron pots and pans that last forever are compatible with induction cooking.

-When it comes to frying bacon, sausages and black pudding, all benefit from induction heat as this allows them to cook evenly throughout without ending up with burnt on the outside and raw on the inside.
-Turn up the heat right at the end if you want to end up with a crispy outer case.
+When it comes to frying bacon, sausages and black pudding, all benefit from induction heat.
+This style of cooking allows them to cook evenly throughout.
+No longer will you be serving up burnt sausages on the outside and raw on the inside.
+You can turn up the heat right at the end if you want to end up with a crispy outer case.